Anderson-Lab/csc-466-student/labs/Lab 6 Recomendation Systems.md

 mae
 ```

-## Exercise 4 (Worth 5 extra credit points)
+## Exercise 4 (Worth 5-10 extra credit points for one or both implementions)
-Combine in sequence item-item and user-user OR user-user and item-item.
+Combine in sequence item-item and user-user AND/OR user-user and item-item.

 ```python